 More frequently, a walk through the park reveals a pickleball court in lieu of a tennis court behind the chainlink fence.
 What are the differences when you compare a tennis court vs. pickleball court?
 This helpful post will discuss the difference between the two courts.

 Tennis Court Guide

 The first major difference between the playing areas is the size they cover.
 Tennis court size is larger than pickleball courts.
+You should have this in mind when it comes to tennis court construction, since you can play pickleball on the same court.
 The playable space depends on whether the game is singles or doubles.
 The length of a tennis court comes in at 78 feet and stays the same regardless of the number of players in the game.